-Contracts and Providers To December 2014 18 private and public companies called providers held 40 contracts assessed in financial years against Minimum Performance Levels.
-The Department has recently renegotiated its contracts with providers.
-As a result from March 2015 provider performance has been assessed against a new contractual measure on a quarterly rather than annual basis.
-Since this publication covers information to December 2014, information in this section relates contractual measures prior to March 2015.
-For more information see the background information note.
-Main findings All contracts achieved minimum performance levels for each group in the last full financial year (April 2013 to March 2014).
-Contracts are assessed against JSA aged 18-24, JSA aged 25 plus and New ESA claimant groups.
-See Table 1.9 for full data.
-There is a distinct variation across contracts.
-Overall to December 2014, over 1 in 9 (11.4%) of those with a year on the scheme had at least three/six months in work at that point.
-This ranged from 8.8% to 14.4% across providers.
-See Table 1.10 for full data Characteristic Information We make information underlying the charts within this summary available as excel tables.
+\The figures for the contracts ran by NCG and Maximus in North East Yorkshire and Humber have not been included in these minimum performance level results.
+This is because they are not currently measured by the contractual MPL measure.
+See background information note for details.
+Characteristic Information We make information underlying the charts within this summary available as Excel tables.
 Further information is also available such as characteristic breakdowns.
 Characteristic summary The gender, age, ethnicity and regional split of claimants joining the Work Programme are broadly in line with those for the benefits claimed by those joining.
 Just under two thirds of people joining the Work Programme are male.
 This is a similar proportion to those claiming JSA (which is the main qualifying benefit of the Work Programme).
 A little over half of ESA claimants are male.
 Around half of all people who join the Work Programme are under the age of 34 which is consistent with the proportion of JSA claimants as a whole.
 A little over a quarter of ESA claimants are under 34.
 Almost 8 in 10 of individuals joining the programme view their ethnicity as "white"; roughly 1 in 15 as "Black/Black British" and just over 1 in 20 as "Asian/Asian British".
 These proportions are consistent with the proportion of JSA claimants as a whole.
 The proportion with at least three/six months in work split by gender, ethnicity and region are broadly in line with those joining the scheme.
 However a higher proportion of younger claimants go on to achieve three/six months in work compare to those that join.
 Comparatively more young people have had three/six months in work than those that joined the scheme.
 For example 27% of all joiners to the scheme are aged 18-24 but the same age range is responsible for 35% of all those achieving three/six months in work.
 See Table 2.10 and Table 2.11 for full data.